Fleckism/SecurityPlus/SecurityPlus/14D Secure Script Environments.md

 In Linux, execution control is normally enforced by using a mandatory access control ([[MAC]]) kernel module or Linux Security Module ([[LSM]]).
 The two main LSMs are SELinux ([access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-selinux](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/5/html/deployment_guide/ch-selinux)) and AppArmor ([wiki.ubuntu.com/AppArmor](https://wiki.ubuntu.com/AppArmor)).
 # MALICIOUS CODE INDICATORS

 As with **buffer overflow, indicators of malicious code execution are either caught by endpoint protection software or discovered after the fact in logs of how the malware interacted with the network, file system, and registry**.
-If you are performing threat hunting or observing malware in a sandbox, it is helpful to consider the main types of **malicious activity**:
+If you are performing [[threat hunting]] or observing malware in a [[Sandbox]], it is helpful to consider the main types of **malicious activity**:

 -   **Shellcode**—this is a minimal program designed to exploit a buffer overflow or similar vulnerability to gain privileges, or to drop a backdoor on the host if run as a Trojan ([attack.mitre.org/tactics/TA0002](https://attack.mitre.org/tactics/TA0002/)).
 Having gained a foothold, this type of attack will be followed by some type of network connection to download additional tools.
 -   **Credential dumping**—the malware might try to access the credentials file (SAM on a local Windows workstation) or sniff credentials held in memory by the lsass.exe system process ([attack.mitre.org/tactics/TA0006](https://attack.mitre.org/tactics/TA0006/)).